OpenF2/F2/docs/src/app-development.md

 ### F2.UI.Modals

 F2.js provides two methods in `F2.UI` for modal dialogs.
-F2 uses and recommends [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for many reasons, and taking advantage of [Bootstrap's modals](http://twitter.github.com/bootstrap/javascript.html#modals) was an easy choice.
+F2 uses and recommends [Bootstrap](http://twitter.github.io/bootstrap/) for many reasons, and taking advantage of [Bootstrap's modals](http://twitter.github.io/bootstrap/javascript.html#modals) was an easy choice.

 For full details on F2.UI.Modals and the two types of modals (`alert` and `confirm`), [read the SDK docs](./sdk/classes/F2.UI.Modals.html).